ilianbraka/Takima_TP/README.md

     state: present
 ```

+Explanation:

-Explanation: This network, named my-network, allows containers (database, backend application, proxy) to communicate with each other without exposing their ports directly to the host system.
+This network, named my-network, allows containers (database, backend application, proxy) to communicate with each other without exposing their ports directly to the host system.

 3. Role create_volume

 Purpose:

 This role creates Docker volumes for persistent storage, ensuring data is preserved even if containers are stopped or removed.

 #### 3. `create_volume`
-Create a volume for the database:
 ```yaml
 - name: Create Docker volume for database community.docker.docker_volume: